averias/redis-time-series/README.md

 example();
 ```

-If no param is provided to `RedisTimeSeriesFactory` constructor, it creates `RedsiTimeSeries` object with a default
+If no param is provided to `RedisTimeSeries` constructor, it creates `RedsiTimeSeries` object with a default
 connection (port: 6379, host: "127.0.0.1" and database: 15).
 You can specify your connection params by providing an
 object of IORedis `RedisOptions` type which will overwrite those default connection params:

 ```
 import * as Redis from "ioredis";
-import { RedisTimeSeriesFactory } from "./factory";
+import { RedisTimeSeriesFactory } from "./factory/redisTimeSeries";

 const options: Redis.RedisOptions = {
     port: 6381,